Robin Day (designer): Furniture Designs for Hille (1950s)

 Robin Day began designing for S. Hille & Co. – a small cabinet-making firm specialising mainly in high-quality reproduction furniture – in 1949.
-The company was run by Ray Hille (1900-1986), daughter of Salamon Hille, who had established the company in 1906.
-At Day's instigation – and with the support of Ray's daughter Rosamind Julius (1923-2010) and son-in-law Leslie Julius, who had recently joined the firm – the company underwent a complete transformation and became a champion of modern design.
+The company was run by Ray Hille (1900–1986), daughter of Salamon Hille, who had established the company in 1906.
+At Day's instigation, and with the support of Ray's daughter Rosamind Julius (1923–2010) and son-in-law Leslie Julius, who had recently joined the firm, the company underwent significant changes.

-Although Day was never formally employed by Hille, preferring to act as a design consultant, he became their chief designer in effect.
-The partnership proved so successful that, for the next 20 years, he created most of Hille's designs.
-Right from the start, his primary aim was the marriage between functionalism and technology.
+Although Day was never formally employed by Hille, he became their chief designer in effect.
+For the next 20 years, he created most of Hille's designs.
+His primary aim was joining functionality and technology.
 The utilitarian Hillestak Chair (1951), a stacking chair with a beech plywood seat and a solid beech frame, was his first mass-produced design.
-His Hilleplan (1953) and Interplan Units (1955) marked a logical progression from the storage systems created for the Festival of Britain.
+His Hilleplan (1953) and Interplan Units (1955) was derived from the storage systems he created for the Festival of Britain.
 Both were modular, so that multiple units could be combined in coordinated groups.
-Like many of his designs, they were both handsome and practical, making them equally suitable for domestic or contract use.

-Whereas 1930s furniture had been heavy and ponderous, Day's post-war designs were light on their feet and economical in their use of materials.
+Day's post-war designs were more light and economical than previous chairs.
 His Reclining Chair (1952), for example, had a slim angular upholstered seat, floating wooden armrests and U-shaped steel rod legs.
 A minimalist frame was also adopted for the 675 Chair (1953), a dining chair with a slender floating moulded plywood seat back.
 In the Q Stak Chair (1954), Day's first one-piece moulded plywood shell chair, the number of components was reduced to the bare minimum in order to keep costs down.

 Robin Day continued to expand Hille's furniture collections throughout the 1950s, pioneering technical innovations such as frames made of flat bar steel or square-section tubular steel.
-His Single Convertible Bed Settee (1957), with its lightweight foam cushions and simple swing-down wooden seat back, characterised the elegant flexibility of his designs.
-Day was a great advocate of Pirelli rubber webbing, which he adopted as a replacement for traditional coil-sprung upholstery.
-In fact, he admired it to such a degree that he left it exposed as a decorative feature on several designs, including the Gatwick Chair (1958), created for Gatwick Airport, and a modular seating system called the Form Group (1960), one of several Design Centre Award winners.
+Day advocated the usage of Pirelli rubber webbing, which he adopted as a replacement for traditional coil-sprung upholstery.
+He left it exposed as a decorative feature on several designs, including the Gatwick Chair (1958), created for Gatwick Airport, and a modular seating system called the Form Group (1960), one of several Design Centre Award winners.